 - (a) Do-It-Yourself stores and builders merchants;

 - (b) Garden Centre Goods;

 - (c) Furniture and Carpet Stores;

 - (d) Electrical Goods;

-- (e) Car Accessories:
+- (e) Car Accessories;

 - (f) Car Sales and Caravans; and

-- (g) Other retail trades dealing in bulky goods and requiring display areas of a size unlikely to be available in the Town Centre.
+(g) Other retail trades dealing in bulky goods and requiring display areas of a size unlikely to be available in the Town Centre.

-In order to reduce competition with town centre units, planning conditions can restrict the sale of goods in retail parks to bulky goods although often with an allowance for a proportion (up to 10%) of non-bulky ancillary goods.
-Many of the units in the retail parks are occupied by bulky goods retailers although a number would not fit within the categories listed above.
-A breakdown of types of A1 retailer across the seven Retail Parks is provided in Table 4 below.
+In order to reduce competition with town centre units, planning conditions can restrict the sale of goods in retail parks to bulky goods although often with an allowance for a proportion (usually up to 10%) of non-bulky ancillary goods.
+A breakdown of types of A1 retailer across the seven retail parks is provided in Table 4 below.
+The occupants have not changed since the 2014 survey.